Nancy worked as a social worker for 23 years. She now draws upon that experience to educate others about products that might help them.

-How to Extinguish a Candle
+How to Snuff Out a Candle

 It has been a household problem for many centuries.
 One not many of us have given too much thought since the invention of electricity.
-Today it might be categorized as candle safety regulation.
+Today it might be categorized as a candle safety regulation.
 It is the issue of extinguishing candles; how to safely put out a candle.

 Candles are used in homes and at events today.
 What are our options?
-And more importantly which is the safest?
-We can blow out the candle, use baking soda and vinegar, utilize a candle snuffer or spit on your fingers and dowse the flame, ouch.
+And more importantly, which is the safest?
+We can blow out the candle, use baking soda and vinegar, utilize a candle snuffer, or spit on your fingers and dowse the flame—ouch.

-Why is Candle Safety a Concern?
+Why Is Candle Safety a Concern?

 Blow the Candles Out

-Blowing out candles with your breath, smothers the flame by cooling the wick so much that the fire extinguishes.
+Blowing out candles with your breath smothers the flame by cooling the wick so much that the fire extinguishes.

-But unfortunately, sometimes this method reignites with a black sooty smoke that is very bad for the lungs.
-Another problem with the blowing method is you can blow the flame or hot wax onto the closest object and if that happens to be combustible, then you have a real problem, FIRE.
+But unfortunately, sometimes this method reignites with a black, sooty smoke that is very bad for the lungs.
+Another problem with the blowing method is you can blow the flame or hot wax onto the closest object, and if that happens to be combustible, then you have a real problem, FIRE.

 A Demonstration of Vinegar and Baking Soda Extinguishing Candles

-What is a Candle Snuffer?
+What Is a Candle Snuffer?

-The candle snuffer still produce smoke so it may not be a solution for a persons with chronic lung problems.
-Different theories from the past suggest that candle flames should be snuffed rather than blown out, since it is using the air element to stop the fire element.
+The candle snuffer still produces smoke, so it may not be a solution for persons with chronic lung problems.
+Different theories from the past suggest that candle flames should be snuffed rather than blown out since it is using the air element to stop the fire element.
 Decorative candle snuffers are often used with wedding candles in church ceremonies.

 Putting Out a Flame With Your Fingers

 There are still those brave souls who wet their forefinger and thumb to squelch the flame.
-In watching many YouTube video about this, it seems to work better the closer that you are to the wick.
+In watching many YouTube videos about this, it seems to work better the closer that you are to the wick.
 Here are the steps for using your fingers:

 - Ignite the candle with a match.
 The flame must be at 1 inch high.

 - Lick or wet your fingers with water.